UR4URV/uSDT/README.md

 Time synchronization is implemented on the RTC DS1307 module.
 Also, a DS18B20 temperature sensor can be installed on this module.

-At the moment, the device only works with digital communication modes (FT8, WSPR)
+At the moment, the device only works with digital communication modes (FT8, WSPR).

-In the code, must enter your WiFi connection details and specify your CALLSIGN and QTH.
+Update the file `uSDT_v1.0.ino` your WiFi connection details and specify your CALLSIGN and QTH.

 ```c
 const char *ssid = "<...>";     //WiFi SSID